tencentyun/intlcloud-documents/doc_new/238_云数据库SQL Server/intl_en/C7520_地区与可用区_intl_en.md

-TencentDB for SQL Server is available in multiple regions, including East China (Shanghai), South China (Guangzhou), North China (Beijing), Finance Zone (Shanghai and Shenzhen), Southeast Asia (Hong Kong), and Korea (Seoul).
+TencentDB for SQL Server is available in multiple regions, including East China (Shanghai), South China (Guangzhou), North China (Beijing), Southeast Asia (Hong Kong), and Korea (Seoul).
-- The edition of SQL Server available in East China (Shanghai), South China (Guangzhou), North China (Beijing), Finance Zone (Shanghai and Shenzhen), and Southeast Asia (Hong Kong) is Enterprise, while that in Korea (Seoul) is Standard.
+- The SQL Server Enterprise edition is available in East China (Shanghai), South China (Guangzhou), North China (Beijing) and Southeast Asia (Hong Kong).
+The Standard edition is available in Korea (Seoul).
-- Currently, Finance Zone (Shanghai and Shenzhen) and Southeast Asia (Hong Kong) only support monthly subscription (prepaid), while Korea (Seoul) only supports pay-as-you-go billing (postpaid).
+- Korea (Seoul) only supports pay-as-you-go billing.

 >?
 - Tencent Cloud services in the same region can communicate with one another over private networks.